uzFer/Wii-Sports-Archery-FPGA/README.md

 | PS/2 Mouse/Keyboard Connector PMOD | x2 |
 | VGA cable/connector | x2 |
 | Jumper wires for Inter-board connector | x2 |

+## Design Tree
+Repository Design Tree Structure is organized into the following folders:
+- docs: PDF of final report and presentation slides
+- video: final demo video
+- dev: files from main and branches used during development
+- sdk_code: C code to run on Microblaze
+- project_tcl_scripts: tcl script which can be used to regenerate the project
+- verilog: verilog modules for final design block diagram
+- constraints: constraints for final design block diagram